 - expenses associated with the death, funeral or burial of a dependant.

 Applications for early release of super need to be made to the Australian Taxation Office (ATO) – visit ato.gov.au for more information.
 Before making an application, you should confirm that your super fund is able to make payments approved under compassionate grounds.

 Terminal medical condition

-- Money withdrawn under this condition is tax-free.
+Lump-sum payments released under this condition are tax-free.

 Severe financial hardship

 You may be able to access your super if you’re having difficulty meeting reasonable and immediate family living expenses and you're receiving Commonwealth income support payments.

 If you’re under preservation age, you must have received Commonwealth income support payments for a continuous period of 26 weeks and be receiving these payments at the time of application.
 (You’ll need a letter from Services Australia confirming this.)

 You’ll need to satisfy your super fund that you’re unable to meet reasonable and immediate family living expenses – ask your fund to confirm what’s needed to verify this.